lukasbach/devsession/README.md

 More details are available on the devsession website:
 [https://lukasbach.github.io/devsession/](https://lukasbach.github.io/devsession/)

+## CLI

+You can run devsession from anywhere by entering ``npx devsession``, which will automatically download, install and run devsession.
+You can install it globally by entering ``npm i -g devsession``, so you can just invoke ``devsession`` at any time.

+You can also install devsession as a dev dependency to your project and create an npm script in your ``package.json`` with preset CLI arguments to quickly enter a session that fits the projects needs.

+You can use the following arguments:

+* ``-p, --port [port]``, The port on which to run the server.
+Defaults to 8020.
+* ``-k, --adminkey [key]``, This key can be used to register a user as an admin.
+Defaults to a random string.
+* ``-d, --dir [dir]``, The project directory.
+Defaults to the current directory.
+* ``-v, --verbose``, Log all socket messages for debugging.
+* ``-a, --autosave``, Duration (in seconds) of periodic auto saving of all open files.
+0 = disabled.
+Defaults to 120.

 ## Building/Contributing

 The project is set up as a monorepo using Lerna.